jamesseanwright/wax/docs/003-aggregations.md

 Typically, you'll declare a shared element in a single place, to which the other children of an aggregation can connect; said shared element can then be specified again in the main audio graph to ensure it is ultimately connected, directly or indirectly, to the destination node.

 Let's clarify this within the above example.
-We declare a single `<StereoPanner />` element, which will create a single `StereoPannerNode` to which two `GainNodes` will connect.
+We declare a single `<StereoPanner />` element, which will create a single `StereoPannerNode` to which a `GainNode` and an `AudioBufferSourceNode` will respectively connect.
 Outside of the two `<Aggregation />` elements, we specify the same element instance again in the root audio graph, so that it will be connected to `audioContext.destination`.
 As we can reuse existing elements by declaration name within a set of curly braces in React, we can achieve the same in Wax; to summarise, these sharable elements can be used within inner aggregations and the root audio graph to generate more complex sounds.